 On this course you will:

-- Develop valuable soft skills like teamwork, communication, time management and problem solving.
+- Develop valuable soft skills like confidence, teamwork, problem solving, critical thinking, communication, time management and resilience.

-- Have the opportunity to take part in events and activates including trips, events and business forums.
+- Have the opportunity to take part in events and activities including trips, events, and business guest speakers.

 You will study a selection of core and optional modules in each year.
 Each module is worth a number of credits and is delivered differently depending on its content and focus of study.